jwstegemann/fritz2-docs/Routing.md

 }
 ```

-If you want to change your current route (i.e. when an event fires), you can do so by calling `navTo`:
+If you want to change your current route (e.g. when an event fires), you can do so by calling `navTo`:
 ```kotlin
 val router = router("welcome")